 If you have any problems, Cloudflare offers a community forum (opens in new tab) where you can ask questions or see what others are doing, a nice extra touch which we'd like to see followed by other providers.

-Google has its fingers in most web-related pies, and DNS is no exception: it's free Public DNS is a simple and effective replacement for your own ISP's nameservers.
+Google Public DNS (opens in new tab) is a simple and effective replacement for your own ISP's nameservers.

 Privacy can't quite match the 'we don't keep anything' promises of Cloudflare, but it's not bad.
 The service logs the full IP address information of the querying device for around 24 to 48 hours for troubleshooting and diagnostic purposes.
 'Permanent' logs drop any personally identifiable information and reduce location details to the city level, and all but a small random sample of these are deleted after two weeks.